Iran accuses Israel of attacking key nuclear site, calling it ‘crime against humanity’

 The escalation of a shadow war between Israel and Iran, including increasingly publicized maritime attacks, could threaten what both Washington and Tehran have said is modest progress in the negotiations.
 Israel is staunchly opposed to the nuclear accord.

 An explosion last week that damaged an Iranian ship in the Red Sea occurred just hours before Iran and the United States launched the Vienna talks.
+In July there was also a mysterious explosion at the Natanz facility which the Iranians also described as sabotage.

 Fahim reported from Istanbul.
-Paul Schemm in Dubai contributed to this report.
+Paul Schemm in Dubai and Karen DeYoung in Washington contributed to this report.